undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Respect

 The rock-art shelters are irreplaceable and fragile.
-Touching the paintings — even briefly — causes chemical damage that no restoration can reverse.
-The guided-tour system exists precisely because direct access without a naturalist guide leads to cumulative harm; book through the official Parque Cultural Río Vero system rather than visiting independently.
-In the canyons, do not descend technical routes without proper equipment and either a guide or documented experience; the park's rescue services handle multiple incidents each season from under-equipped visitors.
-The sierra's bird population includes breeding populations of Egyptian and griffon vultures, bearded vultures (quebrantahuesos) and Bonelli's eagle; give cliff-face nesting areas a wide berth between February and July.
-Stone village lanes are genuinely narrow — park vehicles in designated areas outside the village cores of Alquézar and Rodellar, not on lane corners.
-Buy from the village almacenes, honey producers and the Somontano bodegas rather than loading up in Barbastro's supermarkets.
+Touching the paintings, even briefly, causes chemical damage that no restoration can reverse.
+The guided-tour system exists precisely because unaccompanied access leads to cumulative harm; book through the official Parque Cultural Río Vero system, not independently.
+In the canyons, do not descend technical routes without proper equipment and either a guide or documented experience.
+The park's rescue services handle multiple incidents each season from under-equipped visitors.
+The sierra's cliffs hold breeding Egyptian and griffon vultures, plus the bearded vulture (quebrantahuesos) and Bonelli's eagle; give cliff-face nesting areas a wide berth between February and July.
+Stone village lanes are narrow in earnest.
+Park vehicles in designated areas outside the village cores of Alquézar and Rodellar, not on lane corners.
+Buy from the village almacenes and honey producers, and from the Somontano bodegas, rather than loading up in Barbastro's supermarkets.

 Practical notes